 Before we get into the “why” I want to give you a 10-second rundown of vocabulary lessons.

-Positive Punishment: positive doesn’t mean “good” in this context, it means that a punishment is being added to the situation – a shock is given, tension on the collar is added, etc.-in an attempt to decrease or stop an unwanted behavior.
+Positive Punishment: positive doesn’t mean “good” in this context, it means that a punishment is being added to the situation – a shock is given, tension on the collar is added,an attempt to decrease or stop an unwanted behavior.

 Positive Reinforcement: rewards such as treats or praise is given in an effort to increase the frequency of a desired behavior.